Science and technology in the United States: Science immigration

 In the post-war era, the U.S. was left in a position of unchallenged scientific leadership, being one of the few industrial countries not ravaged by war.
 Additionally, science and technology were seen to have greatly added to the Allied war victory, and were seen as absolutely crucial in the Cold War era.
 This enthusiasm simultaneously rejuvenated American industry, and celebrated Yankee ingenuity, instilling a zealous nationwide investment in "Big Science" and state-of-the-art government funded facilities and programs.
 This state patronage presented appealing careers to the intelligentsia, and further consolidated the scientific preeminence of the United States.
 As a result, the U.S. government became, for the first time, the largest single supporter of basic and applied scientific research.
 By the mid-1950s, the research facilities in the U.S. were second to none, and scientists were drawn to the U.S. for this reason alone.
-The changing pattern can be seen in the winners of the Nobel Prize in physics and chemistry.
+The changing pattern can be seen in the winners of the Nobel Prize in Physics and chemistry.
 During the first half-century of Nobel Prizes – from 1901 to 1950 – American winners were in a distinct minority in the science categories.
 Since 1950, Americans have won approximately half of the Nobel Prizes awarded in the sciences.
 See the List of Nobel laureates by country.

 The American Brain Gain continued throughout the Cold War, as tensions steadily escalated in the Eastern Bloc, resulting in a steady trickle of defectors, refugees and emigrants.
-The partition of Germany, for one, precipitated over three and a half million East Germans – the Republikflüchtling - to cross into West Berlin by 1961.
-Most of them were young, well-qualified, educated professionals or skilled workers - the intelligentsia - exacerbating human capital flight in the GDR to the benefit of Western countries, including the United States.
+The partition of Germany, for one, precipitated over three and a half million East Germans – the Republikflüchtling – to cross into West Berlin by 1961.
+Most of them were young, well-qualified, educated professionals or skilled workers – the intelligentsia – exacerbating human capital flight in the GDR to the benefit of Western countries, including the United States.

 Technology inflows from abroad have played an important role in the development of the United States, especially in the late nineteenth century.
-A favorable U.S. security environment that allowed relatively low defense spending.
+A favorable US security environment that allowed relatively low defense spending.
 High trade barriers encouraged the development of domestic manufacturing industries and the inflow of foreign technologies.